Lululemon Mission Statement, Vision & Core Values Explained

 Positioning Against Industry Trends

-Wellness economy expansion: The global wellness market now exceeds $4 trillion.
-Lululemon's vision explicitly taps this by positioning itself as a wellness platform rather than apparel vendor.
-The lululemon Gives initiative, launched in 2025, targets reaching 20 million people by 2030 through movement and mindfulness programs.[6]
+Wellness programs: Lululemon's vision extends the brand beyond apparel.
+The lululemon Gives initiative, launched in 2025, targets reaching 20 million people by 2030 through movement and mindfulness programs.

 The Vision as Investment Signal